 Inaccurate Depictions in Television

 There are television shows that also portray mental illness in a negative way.
-Television shows can affect you more because mental illness is depicted throughout a series of episodes.
+Television shows can affect you more because they show mental illness throughout a series of episodes.
 This can cause your stigma of mental illness to grow over an extended amount of time.

 Insatiable